thunderbird/send-suite/packages/send/frontend/README.md

 Prerequisite: If you have different values you want to use for a production build, it would be a good time to set them on your `frontend/.env`.
 If you're running a backend locally, that should be running.

-To build the frontend run from the root `pnpm build:frontend` This will produce the static assets for deployment.
+To build the frontend run from the root `lerna run build-and-submit --scope=send-frontend` This will produce the static assets for deployment.
 It will generate the following directories:

 Web app: `frontend/dist-web`